Skip to main content

 For metabolic health supplements more broadly — including magnesium, berberine, and omega-3s — the same individualisation principle applies.
 There is no clinically meaningful population-average dose for fat-soluble micronutrients when body composition varies as widely as it does in the general population.

-55% lower effective serum D3 at the same supplemented dose in individuals with BMI above 30, compared to lean individuals
+lower effective serum D3 at same dose with BMI over 30

 D3 vs D2 and the Case for Pairing with K2